xsuite/xsuite/docs/installation.rst

 Installation
 ============

 We assume that you have a recent python installation (python 3.8+).
-It this is not the case you can make one following the dedicated section on :ref:`how to get a miniconda installation<miniconda>`.
+It this is not the case you can make one following the dedicated section on :ref:`how to get a miniforge installation<miniforge>`.

 .. contents:: Table of Contents
     :depth: 3